Illumina/manta/src/markdown/mantaUserGuide.md

   replicated to `${ANALYSIS_RUN_DIR}/workspace/pyflow.data/logs/pyflow_log.txt`
   so there is no loss of log information.
-* The `--rescore` option can be provided to force the workflow to re-execute candidates discovery and scoring, but not the inital graph generation steps.
+* The `--rescore` option can be provided to force the workflow to re-execute candidates discovery and scoring, but not the initial graph generation steps.

 [1]: http://www.1000genomes.org/wiki/Analysis/Variant%20Call%20Format/vcf-variant-call-format-version-41
 [2]: http://ctsa.github.io/pyflow/